 Take the time to understand how the agency approaches responsive design throughout the process.

 The amount of time a project takes can vary significantly based on the project’s complexity, scope, and schedule.
 Another significant determinant of the length of your project is your web designer’s ability to meet deadlines.

 Once you’ve explained your needs, they should be able to provide an estimate of how a project such as yours takes.
 They should give you a schedule for important project milestones.
 A top web designer will also know which factors might affect the program.

 7. What Will You Require of Our Company During the Project?

 No web designer can build a website for you independent of your contribution.
-Sure, you’re outsourcing your web design project to an outside party, but you’ll still need to make specific critical contributions to get the work completed.
+Of course, you’re outsourcing your web design project to an outside party, but you’ll still need to make specific critical contributions to complete the work.

 Your potential web design agency should let you know what they’ll need from you, including time and resources.

 8. Can You Do the Project Within Our Budget?

 Some clients hesitate to share their budget information with prospective web design partners.
 That is a wrong decision.
 Letting your web designer know your budget helps them understand what they can realistically include and what they can’t within your set parameters.